anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * streams S3 data to the training container, improving the performance of training jobs
   * Accepts protobufIO format, not Parquet
   * Higher I/O
-  * you reduce the size of the EBS volumes of the training instances. to optimize, convert data into protobuf.recordIO.
+  * you reduce the size of the EBS volumes of the training instances. to optimize, convert data into protobuf.recordIO
   * It only needs to store the final model artifacts

 ### SageMaker built-in algorithms

 Built-in SG algorithms can't be edited.
-To use another algorithm, extend a pre-built TF container, or build the new algorithm using TF Estimator
+To use another algorithm, extend a pre-built TF container, or build the new algorithm using TF Estimator.

 * **Linear learner**
+  * For classification and regression
   * Preprocessing: automatically normalizes and shuffles data
   * Training: stochastic gradient descent, can select optimization algorithm, tunes L1 and L2 regularization
   * Trains multiple models in parallel and selects the most optimal one